hannahdxz/powers/README.md

 -   `x` is the vector to be transformed. x&gt;=0

--   `base` is the base of the log transformation
+-   `base` is the base of the log transformation, the default is exp(1)

 -   `na.omit` is whether or not to remove NAs, the default is FALSE.